scriptin/jmdict-simplified/README.md

 };

 /**
- * Source language information for borrowed words and wasei-eigo */ type JMdictLanguageSource = {
+ * Source language information for borrowed words and wasei-eigo.
+ * For borrowed words this will contain the original word/phrase,
+ * in the source language
+ */
+type JMdictLanguageSource = {
     /**